Kevin-Xu-2001/course_selector/README.md

 If the waitlist is available, you will be immediately added to the waitlist.
 If not, the program will report the error and quit.

-Using it with crontab, it can run every 15 minutes to check if the waitlist is available.
+Deploy the code on the linux server.
+Then Use it with crontab, it can run every 15 minutes to check if the waitlist is available.